 A focus on the possible EU, legal, constitutional, defence and foreign policy implications for both Scotland and the Rest of the United Kingdom (rUK) in the event of Scottish independence.

-Professor of Social Policy, University of Kent
+Professor of Empirical Legal Studies, University of Westminster

-Professor of Social Policy, University of Strathclyde
+Professor of Psychoanalysis and Gender Studies, University of Cambridge

 Latest From BlogView more